simonhammes/openapi/intro/authentication.md

 > 📘 API-Token
 >
 > An **API-Token** is like a password to use the API requests of a single base.
-The main purpose of an API-Token is to generate a Base-Token.
+The main purpose of an API-Token is to generate a Base-Token or to grant access to the files of a base.
 > You can create as many API-Token per base as you want.
 Every API-Token can have different read or write permissions.
 This token is valid until you delete them.

 > 📘 Base-Token